 Planning for Minor Children

 As we have seen, virtually every family can benefit from having an estate plan of its own.
 Parents with minor children, however, must have a plan, no matter how “small” their estate may seem.
 Why?
 If something tragic happens to you and your spouse, and you do not have a plan, your children will be raised by people you have not chosen yourself.
-This could be a person or institution you never would have wanted to have such authority.
+This could be a person or institution you would never have wanted to have such authority.

 Every parent should name both an immediate guardian and a long-term guardian for their children.
-The immediate guardian is often over-looked by parents and attorneys.
+The immediate guardian is often overlooked by parents and attorneys.
 If we name only a permanent guardian and that guardian lives in another state, for example, the children will likely be placed in temporary foster care until such time as the Court can hear the matter and approve the appointment of the permanent guardian, together with the relocation of the children.
 By naming guardians in advance, painful episodes such as this will be avoided.

 Another factor to consider is what will happen to your children when they turn 18.
 Many parents mistakenly believe that they will still be able to make medical decisions for their child in the event of serious injury or illness.
 They don’t realize that once the child turns 18, no one has a right to make these decisions unless the child grants them that authority through a written advanced medical directive known as a medical power of attorney.